GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -a, --build-artifacts=: File containing build result from a previous 'skaffold build --file-output'
-      --cache-artifacts=true: Set to false to disable default caching of artifacts -d, --default-repo='': Default repository value (overrides global config) --digest-source='local': Set to 'local' to build images locally and use digests from built images; Set to 'remote' to resolve the digest of images by tag from the remote registry; Set to 'none' to use tags directly from the Kubernetes manifests.
+      --cache-artifacts=true: Set to false to disable default caching of artifacts -d, --default-repo='': Default repository value (overrides global config) --digest-source='remote': Set to 'remote' to resolve the digest of images by tag from the remote registry.
+Set to 'local' to build images locally and use digests from built images.
 Set to 'tag' to use tags directly from the build.
+Set to 'none' to use tags directly from the Kubernetes manifests.
   -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -l, --label=[]: Add custom labels to deployed objects.
 Set multiple times for multiple labels
       --loud=false: Show the build logs and output